ExapunksBacardi/ExapunksRecords/README.md

 # Note
 It will take me some time to upload all of my solutions.
 If you want me to get to a particular solution faster, just message me.

+Also, there are a few cases where I tie a record, but don't hold the subrecord (the other scores in the triplet).
+I will still post these.